A Pre-trained Sequential Recommendation Framework: Popularity Dynamics for Zero-shot Transfer: CONCLUSION

+\name explicitly models popularity information and the MostPop demonstrates decent performance compared to the remaining baselines, thus we conduct an additional experiment (\Cref{tab:popularity_based_negative_sampling}) where we sample the unobserved (negative) items based on their popularity~\cite{sun2019bert4rec}.
+As shown in~\Cref{tab:popularity_based_negative_sampling}, MostPop's performance dropped significantly, while \name shows even more competitive performance on some datasets (\eg Music and Epinions).
+This suggests \name learns discriminative item and sequence representations.

 \name learns item representations through popularity dynamics, which is conceptually different from learning representations specific to each item ID.
-Therefore, we propose a simple post-hoc interpolation to investigate if modeling popularity dynamics can boost the performance of state-of-the-art sequential recommenders.
-We interpolate the scores from \name with the scores from BERT4Rec as follows: $\hat{y}_{intp}(v^t_j|\mathcal{S}_u) = \alpha*\hat{y}_{O}(v^t_j|\mathcal{S}_u) + (1-\alpha)*\hat{y}_S(v_j|\mathcal{S}_u)$ where $\hat{y}_{O}(v^t_j|\mathcal{S}_u)$ and $\hat{y}_S(v_j|\mathcal{S}_u)$ are the scores from \name(\Cref{eqn:prediction}) and BERT4Rec, respectively.
-We then proceed to rank with the final interpolated scores.
+Therefore, we propose a simple post-hoc interpolation to investigate how much can popularity dynamics explain the performance of state-of-the-art sequential recommenders.
+We interpolate the scores from \name with the scores from BERT4Rec as follows: $\hat{y}_{intp}(v^t_j|\mathcal{S}_u) = \alpha*\hat{y}_{O}(v^t_j|\mathcal{S}_u) + (1-\alpha)*\hat{y}_S(v_j|\mathcal{S}_u)$, where $\hat{y}_{O}(v^t_j|\mathcal{S}_u)$ and $\hat{y}_S(v_j|\mathcal{S}_u)$ are the scores from \name(\Cref{eqn:prediction}) and BERT4Rec, respectively.
 We set $\alpha = 0.5$ for all datasets.
-After interpolation, there is a significant performance boost by up to 39.7\% in N@10.
-This suggests that our model effectively captures dynamic item properties that are missing with the static item embeddings of SOTA sequential models.
-Gains are largest in the medium and low-density datasets (Epinions, Amazon), indicating that our model is particularly complimentary to existing methods in sparse datasets where item embeddings are less informative.
+After interpolation, the performance significantly boosts by up to 34.9\% in N@10.
+Gains are largest in the medium and low-density datasets (Epinions, Amazon), indicating that our model complements existing methods in sparse datasets where item embeddings are less informative.
+Therefore, it is crucial to consider popularity dynamics to maximize performance.